Saturday, March 22, 2025

 Volunteer Assignments

-Volunteers can chose to be walkers, waders, or paddlers.
+Volunteers can chose to be walkers/waders or paddlers.
 Note that each site has a limited amount of volunteer openings.
 Once a site reaches its capacity, registration for that site will close – so we encourage you to register early.

 • PADDLERS will use kayaks, canoes, and stand-up paddleboards and travel between three and five miles per segment while picking up litter.
 These crafts are useful in collecting debris from portions of the river that cannot be accessed from the land side.
 Volunteers must provide their own kayaks, canoes, and/or SUPs.
 Boats are not available on-site.
-Click here for a list of outfitters that may be able to provide gear.

 Questions about volunteering?
 Contact [email protected].